byoda/byoda-python/README.md

 ## Access security
 When pods communicate with each other, they use Mutual-TLS with certificates signed by the CA of the byoda.net network.
 Mutual-TLS provides great security but because web browsers do not know the byoda.net CA, we can't use it with browsers.
 For browsers we use JWTs.
 However, when you connect to a pod directly you have to use Mutual-TLS for authentication.
 So for browsers, the byoda.net network hosts a proxy a proxy.byoda.net.
 When you use the proxy, you have to use the JWT for authentication because Mutual-TLS does not work as there is a level-7 HTTP proxy in between the two endpoints.
-To acquire a JWT for managing the pod, you get an 'account JWT':
+To acquire a JWT for managing the pod, you get an 'account JWT'.
+If you do not use a custom domain then use:
 ```
 export ACCOUNT_JWT=$( \
     curl -s \